nimroddanielmaayan/the-wild-oasis/notes.md

   to override things but just to extend the theme, we can use the `extend` object inside the `tailwind.config.js` file.
 This can be very useful when working with a `Figma` design which has custom colors, fonts and elements

+## React Project Planning and Management

+### General

+- There's no one way to plan and manage a React project, and the course of a project never goes perfectly according to a plan.
+But this is a general basic guideline that Jonas recommends for starting a new React project:

+  - Step 1: Gather the application requirements and features from the client (in other words - the "business logic")

+  - Step 2: Devide the application into pages and design the UI

+    - Plan the desired UI.
+Overall UI and the page-level UI
+    - Break the desired UI into React components
+    - Design a static version in Figma\AdobeXD.
+Start with a wireframe and continue to the final design, including user flow simulations

+  - Step 3: Devide the application into feature categories

+    - Plan the application's state management and data flow

+  - Step 4: Decide on which React-compatible libraries to use (technology\stack decisions)

 ## React Performance Optimization (optional)